florianeinfalt/the_silo/CONTRIBUTING.rst

 3. Register the new script in ``/the_silo/silo_data.json``

     Scripts are described in a list of lists under the key ``scripts``.
-    To extend the list of scripts, create a new list with the format [nice name, module_name, function_name]
+    To extend the list of scripts, create a new list with the format [nice name, module_name, function_name, shortcut]

 4. Test the changes work